 Caregiving is hard on loved ones and paid care will drain savings and investments and adversely impacting income and lifestyle.
 Health insurance and, for those 65 and older, Medicare(including Medicaresupplements) will only pay a limited amount of skilled care.
 The problem is most long-term care, including supervision care due to memory loss, is custodial in nature.
 This means a person requires help with normal activities of daily living and/or supervision due to cognitive decline.
 The bottom line is you, and your family will be responsible for the care and management of the care, including paying for care either at home or a facility.

 Many assisted living facilities have memory care units which specialize with those suffering from Alzheimer’s or other forms of dementia.
 For those who have more advanced needs nursing home or memory care facilities are available.
 These facilities can be very costly.

 The national average for a skilled nursing home is running over $100,000 a year.
-The actual cost does vary depending on location and the number of services a person requires.
-The LTC NEWS MAP shows the costs of care services as well as indicating the availability partnership plans (which provide additional asset protection) and tax incentives for Long-Term Care Insurance.
-Click here to find your state.
+The actual cost does vary depending on location and the amount of services a person requires.
+The LTC NEWS cost of care calculator will illustrate both the current and future cost of long-term care services in your area.
+You can also find the availability partnership plans (which provide additional asset protection) and tax incentives for Long-Term Care Insurance.
+Just click here to start your research.

 No matter what your situation might be it will still have a significant impact on family members.